Celine (concert residency)

-Celine was the second concert residency by the Canadian singer Celine Dion.
-It was performed at the Colosseum at Caesars Palace in Paradise, Nevada, beginning 15 March 2011, with an estimated 70 performances per year.
+Celine was the second concert residency by Canadian singer Celine Dion.
+It was staged at The Colosseum at Caesars Palace on the Las Vegas Strip in Paradise, Nevada, beginning 15 March 2011, with an estimated seventy performances per year.
 The residency ranked 26th in Pollstar's "Top 50 Worldwide Tour (Mid-Year)", earning over $20 million.
-Being seen by over 200,000 people, the residency became the number one show in 2011 (for North America).
-It made Dion the top earner in Vegas, earning $500,000 a show, and made her the "most profitable music act in Las Vegas" since Elvis Presley.
+Seen by more than 200,000 people, it became the number one show in 2011 for North America.
+It made Dion the top earner in Las Vegas, with $500,000 per show, and led to her being described as the "most profitable music act in Las Vegas" since Elvis Presley.

-According to Pollstar end of year data (2011–13), the residency has grossed $116.5 million, playing to 726,346.
+According to Pollstar end of year data (2011–13), the residency grossed $116.5 million from 726,346 tickets sold.
 In March 2013, Dion's manager and husband, René Angélil, announced that the residency contract had been extended to 2019.
-Due to a statement made by Dion and Caesars on 13 August 2014, all planned shows through 22 March 2015, had been cancelled due to Angelil's battle with throat cancer.
+On 13 August 2014, Dion and Caesars announced that all planned shows through 22 March 2015 had been cancelled due to Angélil's battle with throat cancer.

-On 24 March 2015, it was announced that Dion would resume the residency on 27 August 2015 with new theatrical and musical elements, along with a brand new look and feel.
-Around the same time as the announcement of the return, Dion's management released a statement announcing the departure of the singer's longtime touring band members consisting of musical director Claude "Mego" Lemay, guitarist André Coutu, keyboardist Yves Frulla, bassist Marc Langis, and violinist Jean-Seb Carré.
-The new band members consist of musical director Scott Price, guitarist Kaven Girouard, bassist Yves Labonte, and violinist Phillippe Dunnigan (taking on the main violin solos).
-On 14 January 2016, Dion cancelled the rest of the January performances due to her husband's recent death from cancer.
-Dion later resumed the residency on 23 February to a sold-out crowd garnering rave reviews.
-Dion celebrated her 1000th Las Vegas show (overall) on 8 October 2016.
-The residency has been seen by more than two million spectators since its inception.
+On 24 March 2015, it was announced that Dion would resume the residency on 27 August 2015 with new theatrical and musical elements, along with a new visual presentation.
+Around the same time, Dion's management released a statement confirming the departure of the singer's longtime touring band members: musical director Claude "Mego" Lemay, guitarist André Coutu, keyboardist Yves Frulla, bassist Marc Langis, and violinist Jean-Seb Carré.
+The new band included musical director Scott Price, guitarist Kaven Girouard, bassist Yves Labonte, and violinist Phillippe Dunnigan, who took on the main violin solos.
+On 14 January 2016, Dion cancelled the remaining January performances following her husband's death from cancer.
+She resumed the residency on 23 February to a sold-out audience and positive critical response.
+Dion marked her 1000th Las Vegas show on 8 October 2016.
+The residency was seen by more than two million spectators.
 The show concluded on 8 June 2019, as announced on 24 September 2018.

-Celine became the second biggest concert residency of all time, after A New Day..., grossing almost $300 million.
+Celine became the second biggest concert residency of all time, after A New Day..., with a gross approaching $300 million.